Because lying in bed awake should not be your "norm".

 There are many potential reasons for this.
 One of them is hormonal.
 Another is stress, and another is anxiety.

-Stress & anxiety are the two biggest reasons why people don’t sleep very well.
+Stress & anxiety are amongst the two biggest reasons why people don’t sleep very well.
 And it doesn’t matter what the cause of the stress is, because the bodies physiological response is exactly the same.

-You see… as humans we think we have evolved over time to deal with stress.
 It’s just that many people have a lot more stress in their lives today, when compared to times gone by.
 But our body’s response is still exactly the same as it was thousands of years ago.

 And that exact response is this: During periods of high stress and anxiety your body releases a hormone called cortisol.